thepreetkamal/R/README.md

-# R_Tutorial
+# R
-R tutorial for data science from youtube, edX and UQ tutorials
+R  for data science from youtube, edX and UQ tutorials